Sign In | View Cart | | Help |

 Crime Scene Processing Workshop

-This course will provide you with hands-on training in the latest state-of-the-art techniques for crime scene processing.
-Emphasis will be given to recognizing, documenting, collecting, preserving, and analyzing physical evidence.
+This course was created to build confidence in your ability to work through processing a crime scene from receiving a request for processing to testifying on the witness stand.
+Techniques and information are provided not only through presentations, but hands-on training and real case examples.
+Instructors will cover a broad range of topics with emphasis given to recognizing, documenting, collecting, preserving, processing, and analyzing physical evidence.
 Investigators, crime scene technicians, and agency personnel who investigate crime scenes will all benefit from this course.

-We will pay particular attention to the interpretation of discovered evidence, its value within the scene and usefulness in solving the crime.
-You will participate in exercises that will give you experience in latent print development techniques, locating and collecting DNA evidence and using light energy to process a scene.
+We will pay particular attention to the interpretation of discovered evidence, its value within the scene, and usefulness in solving the crime.
+You will participate in exercises that will give you experience in latent print development techniques and using light energy to process a scene.
 You will also learn how to interpret bloodstain patterns and use chemical enhancement methods.
+Courtroom procedures and information for presenting crime scene evidence will also be discussed.

 Topics Include